sandboxie-plus/sandboxie-docs/Content/AutoDelete.md

 # Auto Delete

 AutoDelete is a sandbox setting in [Sandboxie Ini](SandboxieIni.md).
-It is typically specified as AutoDelete=y, and indicates that the contents of the sandbox should be automatically deleted after each use.
+It is typically specified as AutoDelete=y, and indicates that the contents of the sandbox should be automatically deleted as soon as the last sandboxed process is terminated.
 For example:
 ```
    .
    .